The process of dry needling is also known as trigger point dry needling and intramuscular manual therapy.

 Many patients who undergo dry needling report relief right after their first treatment.
 Consequently, the therapy is included in a treatment package to hasten recovery in cases where patients respond poorly to other physical treatment.
 For example, an Australian study was conducted on chronic whiplash, which does not respond well to exercise.
 However, when therapy included dry needling, it increased the healing process, which also resulted in reduced pain.

+Improving movement is another benefit of dry needling.
+In the research, scientists studied 14 patients suffering from bilateral shoulder pain as well as active myofascial trigger points.
+Dry needling therapy increased the pain threshold of the trigger points and improved the range of motion of shoulder internal rotation.
 To demonstrate how the therapy improves range of motion, four international volleyball athletes underwent an intense dry needling therapy for a month.
 At the end of the treatment, the athletes showed improved strength and pain tolerance, along with improved movement.
 The study also established that dry needling does not result in functional weakness.

 Superficial vs Deep Tissue

 Dry needling can be performed at a superficial or deep tissue level.

 Superficial dry needling or SDN involves inserting needles to 5-10 mm over a myofascial trigger point (MTrP) for only 30 seconds.
 To determine the level of response and ensure that needle stimulation is sufficient to relieve MTrP pain, palpation of the MTrP is performed.
 Palpation is done by the therapist by simply feeling the area for tenderness.
 If the area is still sensitive after 30 seconds, the needle is re-inserted in the same area for 2 minutes.